 Now let’s proceed to practical matters: what do you need to do to qualify for Rigvir® treatment?

 The good news is that Rigvir® provides clinically proven treatment of a range of sarcomas.
-In the left column (STEP 1) you can find the virotherapy-sensitive tumors while the right column (STEP 2) lists medical reports you have to collect to qualify for Rigvir®.
+In the left column (STEP 1) you can find the virotherapy-sensitive tumors.
+The list features virotherapy for bladder cancer and virotherapy for stomach cancer as well.
+The right column (STEP 2) lists medical reports you have to collect to qualify for Rigvir®.

 Translation of the documents isn’t required as the medical team in Latvia speaks English fluently.

 The waiting period will take no longer than 72 hours.
 Normally, the candidates receive the reply even earlier.
 In case you’re admitted to complete virotherapy, here's a quick overview of the basic treatment: